Chemistry only

 filtration.

-- step 6 - Heat the salt solution over a
+- Step 6 - Heat the salt solution over a

 water bath until approximately 75% of the solution has evaporated.

-- step 7 - Place the remaining salt solution on an evaporating basin and leave in a warm sunny spot to allow the remaining
+- Step 7 - Place the remaining salt solution on an evaporating basin and leave in a warm sunny spot to allow the remaining

 water to evaporate and the ammonium sulfate crystals to grow.

-You can alter the method above to make ammonium nitrate by simply using nitric acid instead of sulfuric in step 1.
+You can alter the method above to make ammonium nitrate by simply using nitric acid instead of sulfuric acid in step 1.

 Next